Digital Equipment Corporation (DEC) had a strong presence at Columbia

 - An original HP-48

-programmable scientific calculator that has Kermit protocol built for
+programmable scientific calculator that has Kermit protocol built in for

 downloading and uploading programs and results.
 Needs new batteries;